Steps to Becoming an Addiction Counselor in Kansas

 LMAC Education Requirements

-The LMAC requires a master’s degree in substance abuse counseling, substance disorders, or a closely related human behavior discipline from an accredited school, college, or university.
+The LMAC requires a master’s degree in counseling, substance disorders, or a closely related human behavior discipline from an accredited school, college, or university.
 The LMAC candidate must demonstrate the below-listed qualifications.

-- Current credential in good standing in a substance abuse disorder or addiction counseling field issued by a state or credentialing association or public body.
+- Current credential in good standing in a related counseling field issued by a state or credentialing association or public body.

 - Six hours of ethics training, and six hours of work focused on sexually transmitted diseases.
 All ethics training within six (6) years of the date of the application.